Hendrik "Henk" Uiterwyk Trial Attorney Senior Partner

 Dog owner’s liability for damages to persons bitten.
 The owner of any dog that bites any person while such person is on or in a public place, or lawfully on or in a private place, including the property of the owner of the dog, is liable for damages suffered by persons bitten, regardless of the former viciousness of the dog or the owner’s knowledge of such viciousness.

 Florida’s dog bite law includes one partial exception: If you were negligent in causing the dog to attack you (for example, if you were teasing or harassing the dog), then your financial recovery can be reduced in proportion to your percentage of fault.
-However, even if you think that you may have been partially to blame, this should not dissuade you from seeking legal representation by our dog bite injury law team.
+However, even if you think that you may have been partially to blame, this should not dissuade you from seeking legal representation by our Tampa dog bite lawyers.

 2. Owners are Liable for Other Attacks Resulting from Negligence.